justincfeng/squirrel.jl/docs/src/evaluation.md

     `squirrel.locator` or `squirrel.locator4` function and compare with target point `Xtar`.

-The function `seval.gen` is implements steps 1. and 2., and the function `seval.main` implements step 3.
+The function `seval.gen` implements steps 1. and 2., and the function `seval.main` implements step 3.

 ## Structs and format conversion functions